AndrewPrifer/hypercomp/README.md

 #### `css(filter, key?)`

 Compiles the filter and returns a CSS `filter` property value.
-When key is omitted, the effect is rendered to a data URL.
 When key is present, the filter is rendered to the dom.
 Subsequent calls with the same key will return the same data URL, and update the rendered filter.
+When key is omitted, the effect is rendered to a data URL.

+**IMPORTANT**:

+Currently, using the keyless version and rendering to a data url is not recommended.
+- Safari does not support data URLs for CSS filters.
+- The `.image()` function won't work in Chrome.

-**IMPORTANT**: Safari does not support data URLs for CSS filters.
-It is thus recommended to use the `key` parameter, or to use the `useFilter` hook from `hypercomp/react`, which takes care of it for you.
+It is thus recommended to always use the `key` parameter, or to use the `useFilter` hook from `hypercomp/react` which will create and unmount filters automatically.

 - **filter**: The filter to render.
 - **key**: (optional) Key to use for rendering to the DOM.
+The same key can be passed to `unmount()` to unmount the filter from the dom.
 - **Returns**: A `string` suitable for use in CSS `filter` property.

 #### `unmount(key)`